How Important Are Your GCSE Choices?

 And did my choices really matter?

-In short: yup, it DOES matter which GCSE subjects you choose.
+In short: yes, it does matter which GCSE subjects you choose.
 From my experience, here’s why.

 1. Keeping your options open